Sales

 You'll want to maintain the same branding consistency throughout your presentation

-• Pricing / commercials
+- Pricing / Commercials

 The sales pitch doesn't end when you close the deal.
-The onboarding and customer success phase is when you get to teach and guide your new customer on how they can really benefit from your product or service.
+The onboarding and customer success phase is when you get to teach and guide your new customers on how they can really benefit from your product or service.

 If you want to nail your onboarding process, make sure your content is super easy to digest and navigate…